Ziggeo/ziggeo-video-for-jm-resume-manager/readme.txt

 == Upgrade Notice ==

+= 1.8 =
+* Improvement: Added a new feature that combines the two fields (recorder and uploader) and instead shows single embedding only.
+This allows for better experience on mobile devices while it respects the design decisions you might have had before by keeping it recommended yet turned off by default.

+== Changelog ==

 = 1.7 =
 * Fix: The update file was using from version info, causing the error to appear for those that do not have Ziggeo Core plugin installed and activated.

-== Changelog ==

 = 1.6 =
 * Improvement: Using v2 API calls.